“Our curriculum promotes social mobility;

 Relationships and Health Education at St. George’s

 At St. George’s, we believe that Relationships and Health Education (RHE) is an integral part of a child’s education.
 RHE is about understanding the importance of family life, stable and loving relationships and respect for others, love and care, alongside learning about the world around us and how to be a citizen in our world.
 It teaches about caring for our own physical and mental health through healthy choices.
 At St George’s we talk about our school family and children know they are part of this and how important this is to all of us.
 There is a strong pastoral side in our work to support both children and families being ready for learning.
 We take care to ensure there is no stigmatism of any child based on their home circumstances and we do not use RHE as a means of promoting any form of sexual orientation.
 Our curriculum for RHE meets statutory obligations for the new requirements from Spring 2021 (formerly 2020).
 We have a named governor for RHE and this governor also leads on PSHE and Mental Health as we can see the close links between the 3 areas.
-The RHE and PSHE lead work closely together as a number of the areas overlap between the two.
-Information is shared through regular meetings and joint monitoring.

 By means of Relationships and Health Education we aim to teach pupils about:

 a) the physical development of their bodies as they grow to adulthood

 c) respect for their own and others’ bodies

 d) the importance of family life